 "Self-Knowledge and Self-Abnegation in Medieval Mysticism," Self-Knowledge, ed.
 U. Renz (Oxford Philosophical Concepts Series, ed.
 C. Mercer, Oxford University Press, forthcoming)

 Dinner, eds.
-A. Chignell, T. Cuneo, M. Haltemann (Routledge Press, forthcoming)
+A. Chignell, T. Cuneo, M. Haltemann (Routledge Press, at press)

-"Aquinas's Shiny Happy People: Perfect Happiness and the Limits of Human Nature," Oxford Studies in the Philosophy of Religion (vol. 6, at press)
+"Aquinas's Shiny Happy People: Perfect Happiness and the Limits of Human Nature," Oxford Studies in the Philosophy of Religion Vol. 6, (2014) 269-291.

 “The End of (Human) Life as We Know It: Thomas Aquinas on Bodies, Persons, and Death”